viamrobotics/docs/docs/get-started/installation/prepare/jetson-agx-orin-setup.md

 {{< alert title="Important" color="note" >}}

 This guide assumes that you have a Jetson AGX Orin Developer Kit with a Jetson AGX Orin module and reference carrier board.
-If you want to use a different carrier board to incorporate your Orin into your robot, the type of carrier board you use will affect your hardware requirements.
+If you want to use a different carrier board to incorporate your Orin into your machine, the type of carrier board you use will affect your hardware requirements.

 {{% /alert %}}